-The outcome of the performance appraisal will be excellent if the employee has performed above the normal level for that position.

-The outcome of the performance appraisal will be unsatisfactory if the employee has regularly or continually performed below the normal level for that position.

-- 3. In the event that an employee has, on account of not yet satisfying all the relevant requirements for the proper performance of the position, been classified in the stage of initial years corresponding to the relevant job grade and it is determined during the performance appraisal that the employee does not yet perform the position properly, the outcome of the annual performance appraisal will: - in the case of a positive appraisal result in an increase to the following initial year; - in the case of an excellent appraisal result in an increase to the initial year thereafter; - in the case of an unsatisfactory appraisal not result in a salary adjustment. - 4.
-In the event that an employee has, on account of not yet satisfying all the relevant requirements for the proper performance of the position, been classified in the stage of initial years corresponding to the relevant job grade and it is determined during the performance appraisal that the employee now performs the position properly, the outcome of the annual performance appraisal will result in a salary adjustment to at least the minimum of the relevant job grade. - 5.
-The number of initial years is subject to a maximum and is as follows: - for job grades 1 to 2: no initial years

-- for job grades 3 to 8: a maximum of 1 year - for job grades 9 to 14: a maximum of 2 years - for job grades 15 to 18: a maximum of 3 years.
+- 3. In the event the employee has performed excellently, in the employer's opinion, i.e. above the normal level for that position, of in the event the employee has performed inadequately, i.e. regularly or continually below the normal level for that position, a performance appraisal interview will be conducted on the supervisor's initiative.
+The employee is entitled to request a performance appraisal interview.
+The outcome of the performance appraisal will: - in the case of an excellent appraisal result in a salary increase by twice the standard percentage; - in the case of an unsatisfactory appraisal not result in a salary adjustment; - in the case of a good appraisal result in a salary increase by one time the standard percentage. - 4.
+In the event that an employee has, on account of not yet satisfying all the relevant requirements for the proper performance of the position, been classified in the stage of initial years corresponding to the relevant job grade and it is determined during the performance appraisal that the employee does not yet perform the position properly, the outcome of the annual performance appraisal will: - in the case of a positive appraisal result in an increase to the following initial year; - in the case of an excellent appraisal result in an increase to the initial year thereafter; - in the case of an unsatisfactory appraisal not result in a salary adjustment. - 5.
+In the event that an employee has, on account of not yet satisfying all the relevant requirements for the proper performance of the position, been classified in the stage of initial years corresponding to the relevant job grade and it is determined during the performance appraisal that the employee now performs the position properly, the outcome of the annual performance appraisal will result in a salary adjustment to at least the minimum of the relevant job grade. - 6.
+The number of initial years is subject to a maximum and is as follows: - for job grades 1 to 2: no initial years - for job grades 3 to 8: a maximum of 1 year - for job grades 9 to 14: a maximum of 2 years - for job grades 15 to 18: a maximum of 3 years.